-Bridgestone Turanza T005 with Potenza Sport
+Bridgestone Turanza T005 vs Potenza Sport

 Bridgestone Potenza Sport has an asymmetrical densely designed tread in which three ribs are alternatively arranged among four circumferential grooves and arc-shaped sipes are marked over their edges.

 The width and depth of its grooves is lesser than its competitor and have minimal space for water channeling.
 Its shoulder blocks are large and flat and possess narrow lateral grooves on one side and wider grooves on the other.

-On the other side, T005 specifies a relatively aggressive and open tread pattern which includes three central rows of blocks spaced by lateral voids, and among them exist four grooves running longitudinally.
+On the other side, Bridgestone T005 specifies a relatively aggressive and open tread pattern which includes three central rows of blocks spaced by lateral voids, and among them exist four grooves running longitudinally.

 Road Grip Comparison

 Bridgestone Potenza wins the game while competing for grip on dry road due to relatively larger contact of tread with the road.

 Its ribs are not only wider but also run continually over the circumference of the tire which provides a better contact patch to hold on the dry surface.

 Its resistivity against aquaplaning is comparatively higher because water moves out quickly through its deep voids and the risk of slipping over a wet path is markedly reduced, nonetheless, a lower contact patch makes its wet grip lesser than its competitor.

 While taking turns, much of the burden comes on the shoulders and bulky marginal lugs of Sport can effectively take this load and hold on to the underneath surface strongly, leading to a stable and fully-commanded cornering response.

 The lower contact patch also presents troubles when it comes to handling over the wet road where deeper grooves offer excellent hydroplaning resistivity still wet traction is marked comparatively lower as less surface area of the tread is in contact with the pavement.

 However, its ability to prevent hydroplaning is lower due to its bulkier tread.
 It has a lower void ratio, moreover, its tread depth is lesser than the opponent’s, resultantly, its voids offer decreased capacity to collect water, and the film of water in between the tread and the road may cause sliding.

 These voids can accommodate a large amount of water in comparison and efficiently channel it out in a backward direction, hence, the risk of slipping during rainy weather is effectively reduced.

-Increased rolling resistance comes across Potenza while it moves over the paved surface because more of the surface area of its tread is touching the ground and a large amount of energy is dissipated to rotate the tire.
+Increased rolling resistance comes across Bridgestone Potenza while it moves over the paved surface because more of the surface area of its tread is touching the ground and a large amount of energy is dissipated to rotate the tire.

 Bridgestone Turanza experiences lesser friction while rolling due to its reduced contact patch.
 Reduced contact of tread and road enables it to roll easily, producing only a minimal amount of hysteresis (energy loss).

 Comfort and Noise Comparison

 Its voids are comparatively narrow as well as shallow and only a little space is offered for resonation and revolution of wind particles, as a result, less tire noise is produced.

-Turanza stands behind in the competition regarding comfort level as a high void ratio not only leads to reduced on-road traction but also causes loud noise while rolling.
+Bridgestone Turanza T005 stands behind in the competition regarding comfort level as a high void ratio not only leads to reduced on-road traction but also causes loud noise while rolling.

 Durability and tread wear